-• Foreign taxes not allowed as a credit because of boycott provisions.

-• Taxes paid to certain foreign countries for which a credit has been denied under section 901(j)(2).
+- Foreign taxes not allowed as a credit because of boycott provisions. - Taxes paid to certain foreign countries for which a credit has been denied under section 901(j)(2). - Taxes on dividends that are not creditable because you do not meet the stock-holding period requirement as described in item 3 under Foreign Taxes for Which You May Not Take a Credit on this page.